jsx-eslint/eslint-plugin-react/docs/rules/sort-comp.md

 });
 ```

-With the above configuration, the following patterns are **not** considered warnings:
+Examples of **correct** code for this rule, with the above configuration:

 ```jsx
 var Hello = createReactClass({